 - the qualifications your electrician needs and whether they should belong to any trade bodies

 - how to save up to 40% on electrician costs

-You can get 3-4 quotes from local, trusted, experienced electricians and electrical contractors by filling in the form just below.
+You can get 3-4 quotes from local, trusted, experienced electricians and electrical contractors by clicking on the button below.
 We’ve done all the background checking on them (as have our partners, Rated People) meaning that you’ll be receiving quotes from time-served professionals who actually do have the knowledge and the skill to do what you need them to do.

 Every time we recommend an electrician to you, they also know they’re in competition with each other to win your work and our clients have told us that the cheapest quote they receive can be up to 40% less expensive than the most expensive quote.
 It always pays to shop around so please do fill in the form below.

 How much do electricians charge per hour in the UK?
 Electrician day rates vary according to the experience of your electrician and the part of the country you live in.
 According to TradeSkills4U, an experienced electrician in the South East of England charges £45 an hour or £350 a day.

 Electricians often charge a call out fee which is priced at up to double their hourly rate but which also includes the first hour’s worth of labour.

 Before getting any electrical work done on your property, many professionals believe that having an inexpensive electrical safety certificate inspection carried out on your home is important.
 That’s because the inspection will give you a strong idea of any work that you need to have carried out now and an indication of further work that may need to be done in the next 10 years.

 Quotes you receive for an electrical inspection of your property should be close to the following guide: